 When we were young, we all wanted to be babysitters, but as we get older and move into our careers, we tend to forget about this easy and lucrative part-time option.
 Websites like Care.com allow you to create free profiles where you can share some information about yourself, your experience with children, and relevant schooling and training and apply directly to jobs posted by families looking for someone reliable to care for their children.
 This option is particularly great for people who have kids of their own around the same age; you’re essentially getting paid for your kids’ playdate.

 8. Online Bookkeeping

 You don’t have to be CPA or have any kind of special training in order to be an online bookkeeper.
 You just need to have decent math and computer skills.
-If you have experience will Outlook and bookkeeping software, it’ll be easier to start, but these skills are also easy enough to learn as you go.
+If you have experience with Outlook and bookkeeping software such as Quickbook, it’ll be easier to start, but these skills are also easy enough to learn as you go.
 Virtual bookkeepers get to make great money and help business owners problem-solve and organize along the way.